Arsenite: Arsenite minerals

 A number of minerals contain arsenite anions: reinerite, Zn3(AsO3)2; finnemanite, Pb5Cl(AsO3)3; paulmooreite, Pb2As2O5; stenhuggarite, CaFeSbAs2O7 (contains a complex polymeric anion); schneiderhöhnite, FeFe(AsO3)(As2O5)2; magnussonite, Mn5(OH)(AsO3)3; trippkeite, CuAs2O4; trigonite, Pb3Mn(AsO3)2(HAsO3); tooeleite, Fe6(AsO3)4(SO4)(OH)4*4H2O.

 Arsenites in the environment

 Arsenic can enter groundwater due to naturally occurring arsenic at deeper levels or from mine workings.
 Arsenic(III) can be removed from water by a number of methods, oxidation of AsIII to AsV for example with chlorine followed by coagulation with for example iron(III) sulfate.
 Other methods include ion-exchange and filtration.
 Filtration is only effective if arsenic is present as particulates, if the arsenite is in solution it passes through the filtration membrane.

 Uses

 Sodium arsenite is used in the water gas shift reaction to remove carbon dioxide.

 Fowler's solution first introduced in the 18th century was made up from As2O3 as a solution of potassium meta-arsenite, KAsO2.

+Arsenic in its trioxide, As2O3, (brand name Trisenox, ATO) is used as a chemotherapy drug against acute promyelocytic leukaemia (APL), a type of myeloid leukemia.
+The detailed mechanism of action is unknown, but it is suspected to speed up apoptosis of cancer cells.
+Arsenic trioxide triggers morphological changes and DNA fragmentations in NB4 in vitro model for APL.
+It also degrades retinoic acid receptor alpha (RARA).
+RARA gene is important regulator of premyelocytic immune cell development, differentiation, and apoptosis.